chromium/chromium/docs/security/shepherd.md

 All of the above should be completed as soon as possible during your shift, and at least, by the [shift-handoff](#shift-handoff).

-One or more of the above actions may necessary to complete the triage of an under-triaged bug, i.e. covering any of the open red cells in the dashboard that were not completed from ClusterFuzz auto-triage or previous work on the bug.
+One or more of the above actions may be necessary to complete the triage of an under-triaged bug, i.e. covering any of the open red cells in the dashboard that were not completed from ClusterFuzz auto-triage or previous work on the bug.